aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 an instance.
 For information on Launch Templates please see the [official documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html).

-The following demonstrates how to create a launch template with an Amazon Machine Image, IAM Role, and security group.
+The following demonstrates how to create a launch template with an Amazon Machine Image, and security group.

 ```ts
 const vpc = new ec2.Vpc(...);